 Stance on Syria: neutral.
 “In Syria’s civil war, revolutionaries do not support either the brutal Baathist dictatorship or its reactionary Islamist opponents.
 At the same time, it is necessary to side militarily with any indigenous forces (including Islamists) when they are attacked by the U.S. and other imperialists.”
 Sources:

 Background information: split from the International Communist League – Fourth International in 1982, accusing the Spartacist League’s leader James Robertson of ruthlessly harassing anyone who posed a threat to his leadership.
-Leading party is the Bolshevik Tendency in the US.
+In 2018 the IBT experienced a major split (see Bolshevik Tendency below) and the then-minority faction gained control of the organization.
+Leading section is the Permanent Revolution Group in New Zealand.
+No American section.

 Background information: split from the International Bolshevik Tendency in 2008, accusing its leaders of the same abuse of power that led the IBT to split from the ICL-FI.
-Unclear if it is just a US group or if it has an international following.
+Based primarily in Brazil.
+It is in liason with the Australian publication Bolshevik-Leninist.

 Stance on Syria: neutral. “… any blows against imperialist intervention and domination, even by ultra-reactionary forces such as the I.S., [are] in the interests of the working class and oppressed peoples of the world.”
 Does not consider Russia imperialist.
 Sources: